onlyquake/xonotic-wiki/Proposal_for_Board_of_Leaders_elections_draft.markdown

 \* seek ways to get public attention and funding to further development
 \* responsible for proper working of Xonotic web site and code repository
 \* are in ownership of xonotic.org domain name
-\* responsible for all legal questions regarding game’s content and name
+\* responsible for all legal questions regarding game's content and name

 Each leader is also responsible for the flawless working of the department he is working in.